 Ordinary Council meetings are held around every third Tuesday, from 6.30pm.

-- Thursday, 3 November 7pm - Statutory Meeting to swear in the new Council and elect the Mayor and Deputy Mayor
+- Thursday, 2 November 2017 – Statutory Council Meeting to elect the Mayor at 7pm

 25 Ferres Boulevard